The Infraspinatus muscle is a common pain troublemaker in athletes, musicians and desk workers.

 The upper three trigger points – X1 – X3, shown under “Attachment Points” – mainly send pain to your upper neck and your shoulder.

-Moreover pain may radiate down the area of your biceps and into your inner elbow.
+Moreover, pain can radiate down the area of your biceps and into your inner elbow.

 But pain can also be sent to your inner forearm and palm – not shown in the pictures -.